Home / Blog / The Truth About Wikipedia’s Credibility

 What are the strengths and weaknesses of Wikipedia?

-One of many studies on the strengths of Wikipedia is its broad overview of topics, which provides a valuable starting point for research.
-However, weaknesses include the potential for fake entries, historic and group-think biases, anonymous editing, and the variable word count of many articles across different languages.
+One of many studies on Wikipedia’s strengths is its broad overview of topics, which provides a valuable starting point for research.
+However, weaknesses include the potential for fake entries, historical and groupthink biases, anonymous editing, and variable word counts across articles in different languages.

 Can Wikipedia be used as a tool for communication?

 Yes, Wikipedia can be a valuable resource for teaching media literacy skills.
 It can be used for lateral reading and verifying unfamiliar claims by checking trusted sources.
-However, students need to be taught how to analyze Wikipedia pages to assess the reliability of the information.
-Is Wikipedia a more reliable source, and trustworthy source used for primary-aged students?
+However, students need to be taught how to analyze Wikipedia pages to assess their reliability.
+Is Wikipedia a more reliable and trustworthy source for primary-aged students?

 Is writing a Wikipedia article considered a mainstream coursework assignment?